 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist, including a feature on watching the BBC repeats of The Monkees.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear the full version of Tim’s appearance on Perfect Night In – featuring discussions on Skiboy, Rising Damp, The Banana Splits, The Monkees, Mr. Benn, Jonathan Miller’s Alice In Wonderland, The Original Peter and Faster Pussycat!
+You can hear (and see!) the full version of Tim’s appearance on Perfect Night In – featuring discussions on Skiboy, Rising Damp, The Banana Splits, The Monkees, Mr. Benn, Jonathan Miller’s Alice In Wonderland, The Original Peter and Faster Pussycat!
 Kill!
 Kill! – here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.